cloudmesh-community/book/chapters/prg/python/cloudmesh/dict.md

 ## FlatDict

-In some cases it is useful to be able to flatten out dictionaries that contain dicts within dicts.
-For this we can use `FlatDict`.
+In some cases, it is useful to be able to flatten out dictionaries that contain dicts within dicts.
+For this, we can use `FlatDict`.

 ```
 from cloudmesh.common.Flatdict import FlatDict